-- d) type - 2.
-Generate the script using the aeadtvgen python program.
-The user can directly call the program from the command line, or create a script similar to examples shown in the folder:
+2. Generate the script using aeadtygen python program.
+The user can directly use the program from a command line or create a script similar to examples shown in \$root/software/aeadtygen/examples folder.
+Full description of the program can be found by typing

-\$root/software/aeadtvgen/examples.

-The full description of the program can be found by typing
+'''

 python -m aeadtvgen -h

+'''

-3. Copy the three generated test vectors files (pdi.txt, sdi.txt, and do.txt) to the simulation folder.
+3. Copy the three generated test vectors (pdi.txt, sdi.txt and do.txt) to simulation folder.